sohzm/wisk/CONTRIBUTING.md

 - Prefer plugins to work offline, but its not a requirement
 - Follow the plugin API documentation
-- Include a clear README for your plugin
+- Properly comment your code
 - Test thoroughly in offline mode

 ### Submitting Changes